cis547/cis547.github.io/labs/lab3.md

 and then exploit that strategy.

-##### Grading
+### Grading

 We expect your fuzzer to be able to generate crashing inputs for all programs we have provided you in `lab3/test`.

 Beyond that we will also be testing your fuzzer on ten hidden test programs.
 These programs serve as more challenging test cases for your fuzzer.
+Four of these test cases are marked as "magic", meaning that they incorporate magic numbers.
-To get full points on the hidden tests, your fuzzer should be able to find a crashing input in at least seven of them.
+To get full points on the hidden tests, your fuzzer should be able to find a crashing input in at least seven of the hidden inputs, with at least two of them being "magic".

-### Submission
+## Submission

 Once you are done with the lab, you can create a `submission.zip` file by using the following command: